lynx-json/specification/specifications/properties/hints/text.md

 ## Format Rules

-The value MAY be a simple value or `undefined`.
+If the value is present, it must be a simple value.

 ## Examples